saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/messaging/slack.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-This guide will go through the steps necessary to integrate Backtrace with Slack.

-There are two main steps for setting up Slack:

-- Set up the incoming webhook
-- Create the integration
+You can integrate Backtrace with the app for Slack to see the errors that matter, triage, and resolve them accordingly in one workflow.

-## Set up the Incoming Webhook
+## Set Up the Incoming Webhook

-In order to set up integration for Slack, an Incoming WebHook must be configured in Slack - [Link to Webhook config](https://my.slack.com/services/new/incoming-webhook/).
-From there, follow the prompts to add the integration, then copy the Webhook URL that's generated - you will use this URL below.
+An Incoming Webhook must be configured in Slack.
+To set up the Incoming Webhook, follow the on-screen instructions on the [Incoming WebHooks](https://my.slack.com/services/new/incoming-webhook/) page:

+1. In the **Post to Channel** section, select the channel you want to post messages to, then select **Add Incoming WebHooks integration**.
+1. After the Incoming Webhook integration is added, from the** Setup Instructions**, copy the **Webhook URL**.
+The Webhook URL is used to create the integration for Slack in Backtrace.

 ## Create the Integration